Increase in API Calls when Performing Backups Directly to Immutable Object Storage

 Cause

 This situation is caused by the way in which backup file immutability is maintained when using Immutable Object Storage as a primary backup destination.
-As explained in the "How Block Generation Works" section, Veeam Backup & Replication utilizes Block Generations to extend the immutability of groups of backup files in 10-day intervals.
+As explained in the How Block Generation Works section of the User Guide, Veeam Backup & Replication utilizes Block Generations to extend the immutability of groups of backup files in intervals.
 This approach is implemented to reduce I/O operations with the storage over time.

 Solution

 There are two ways to reduce the overall quantity of API calls needed to maintain immutability.
-These may be combined or used independently.

 Option 1: Reduce the Quantity of Blocks by Increasing Block Size

 To decrease the number of API calls, consider increasing the block size (Storage Optimization) of the backup files generated by jobs that perform direct backups to immutable object storage.
-Increasing the block size used when creating the backup files will reduce the number of blocks involved in the immutability extension process, but will increase the size of the incremental restore points (on average twice as large).
+Increasing the block size used when creating the backup files will reduce the number of blocks involved in the immutability extension process but will increase the size of the incremental restore points (on average, twice as large).

 Option 2: Adjust the Immutability Extension Frequency